zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     WARNING: z/OSMF is not trusted by the API Mediation Layer.

-You can add z/OSMF to the truststore manually as a user that have access rights to read the z/OSMF keyring.
+You can add z/OSMF to the truststore manually as a user that has access rights to read the z/OSMF keyring.

 The read access to z/OSMF keyring can be granted by following commands: